-Pangong Tso to Leh
+Day 10 – Pangong Tso to Leh

-Day 10: Wednesday, 2nd August
+Wednesday, 2nd August

-So I started to ask around with various travel agents that are on the market road; and especially on Changspa road.
+So I started asking around with various travel agents that are on the market road, and especially on Changspa road.
 I was told that Changspa Road was a better chance for me to get a shared cab to Tso Moriri.
-Finally I was able to book myself a seat in a shared cab going to Tso Moriri the next day morning.
+Finally, I was able to book myself a seat in a shared cab going to Tso Moriri the next day morning.

-Leh to Tso Moriri
+Day 11 – Leh to Tso Moriri

-Day 11: Thursday, 3rd August
+Thursday, 3rd August

-Taxis in Ladakh are indeed a costly affair.
+Taxis in Ladakh are indeed a costly affair and this was one of the reasons why I planned my entire trip to Leh Ladakh by public transport.
 The shared cab I booked was accommodating 4 people and yet cost us Rs.
 3,400 per person for a round trip.
-We Leh Leh for Tso Moriri at 7.30 AM and arrived at 5:30 PM, after a long 10 hours drive.
+We left Leh for Tso Moriri at 7.30 AM and arrived at 5:30 PM, after a long 10 hours drive.
 I had a Thali for Lunch at Chumathang for Rs.
 80 which was extremely filling and delicious.

 It did not have a board so I can’t recollect the name but it was just ahead of Wangdu homestay.
 I paid Rs.
 470 for the stay which also included dinner and tea.
 I will definitely have to come back to Tso Moriri once again during my next trip to Ladakh.

-Tso Moriri to Leh
+Day 12 – Tso Moriri to Leh

-Day 12: Friday, 4th August
+Friday, 4th August

-Day 13: Saturday, 5th August
+Saturday, 5th August

 I returned to Leh by 2.30-3pm and took a short nap before venturing out in the Leh market in the evening.
 I bought packets of yak milk cheese and jars of apricot jam to take back home apart from the mandatory OM – Buddhist string of small flags that is tied to every car / bike (sorry, don’t know what that is called).

-Leh to Mumbai
+Day 14 – Leh to Mumbai

-Day 14: Sunday, 6th August
+Sunday, 6th August

 I took a cab from Gongma Guest House to Airport for Rs.
 250 and caught my flight back home.
-How I killed my time during the flight, well I was preparing the list of places I will be visiting during my next trip to Ladakh.
+How I killed my time during the flight?
+Well, I was preparing the list of places I will be visiting during my next trip to Ladakh.
 My plan included the following,

 To-do for next year, randomly scribbled: